bmeddeb/gitbench/docs/examples/token-manager.md

 ## Token Manager Architecture

-GitFleet's `TokenManager` is designed to solve the common problem of API rate limiting when working with GitHub and other Git hosting providers.
+gitbench's `TokenManager` is designed to solve the common problem of API rate limiting when working with GitHub and other Git hosting providers.
 The architecture includes:

 1. **Token Collection**: Store and manage multiple tokens per provider
 2. **Rate Limit Tracking**: Track remaining API calls for each token